RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Configuration on the Wazuh manager

-Create local rules and decoders that will trigger on added/modified files in the `tmp` directory, and also the rules that will check the results.
+Create local rules and decoders that will trigger on added/modified files in the `/tmp` directory, and also the rules that will check the results.

-Rules at  `/var/ossec/etc/rules/local_rules.xml`:
+- Rules at  `/var/ossec/etc/rules/local_rules.xml`:

 ```xml
 <group name="syscheck,">